 Compatibility to Owner

 Sometimes a brand just might not be right for you, and that’s okay.
-Usually, you can return your purchase within a specific time frame.
+Usually, you can return your sleeping bags within a specific time frame.
 However, this varies from store to store and is even more varied when buying from online places like Amazon, so check the return policy before you buy.

 Understanding How EN Rating System Works

 The EN Rating system seems daunting, but it’s actually pretty easy to understand once you know the terms and what they mean.

 In practice, the EN Rating system is basically a standardized system for temperature ratings, which establishes a metric for the industry to use and attempts to keep confusion at a minimum in order for the consumer to easily understand how much warmth they can expect from their sleeping bags.

 There are two terms you ought to know: EN Comfort Rating and EN Lower Temperature Limit.
 Some cool weather bags even have an upper limit so you don't over heat.
 These ratings are made to make knowing what temperatures you can comfortably sleep at much easier.
 It’s important to know these because you could potentially fix all of your sleep problems by adjusting properly to your appropriate EN rating.